Mihik197/youtube-semantic-search/README.md

 -   **ChromaDB Integration:** Stores and efficiently searches through video embeddings.
 -   **YouTube Data API:** Fetches detailed video information (titles, descriptions, tags, channel).
 -   **Incremental Data Ingestion:** Processes your YouTube 'Watch Later' list from a CSV export, only adding new videos and pruning items that are no longer on the list.
--   **Web & CLI Interfaces:** Use the Flask UI or the streamlined terminal search tool.
+-   **Web & CLI Interfaces:** React single-page app powered by Flask APIs, plus a streamlined terminal search tool.
 -   **Topic & Channel Insights:** Built-in clustering and aggregation to explore your queue by theme or channel.
 -   **Optional LLM Re-Ranking:** (Gemini 2.5 Flash) Second-stage relevance ordering with JSON-only output and token usage logging.